chrisgit/aws-xray_rekognise_polly/README.md

 ![Image of xray service map](images/xray_service_map.png)

 If you do not have a service map then something went wrong, did you get an audio description of your image?

-The first port of call is to look at the output of the Node application followed by X-Ray daemon logs.
+In case of failure The first port of call is to look at the output of the Node application followed by X-Ray daemon logs.

-The service map gives a visual overview of the calls to each service.
-X-Ray stores URL's to services via the traces option
+The service map gives a visual overview of the calls to each service, in the case of the demonstration program that is AWS S3, Rekognition and Polly.

+X-Ray displays the different URL's that were used to call the services in the traces section

 ![Image of xray tracing](images/xray_traces.png)

-From the tracing page you can dig down into the detail such as response times.
+From the tracing section you can dig down into the low level detail to view response times.

 ![Image of xray tracing detail](images/xray_traces_detail.png)

-Have fun!
+Feel free to amend the program, add more microservices or AWS services but above all have fun!

 ## Contributing
 Please see [CONTRIBUTING.md][contributor] and read the [CODE_OF_CONDUCT.md][conduct]